nguyensjsu/sp21-172-debuggers/README.md

 - This database can allow employees to check a specific user when needed.

 ![alt text](https://github.com/nguyensjsu/sp21-172-debuggers/blob/main/screenshots/db%203.PNG)
-- Our last database shows
+- Our last database shows any and all confirmed orders from the cashier's app.
+- Orders will vary from the different type of drinks to size to the type of milk.
+- Every order processed will go through to this database.

 For the gradle and spring frameworks we used, the image below shows them.
 ![alt text](https://github.com/nguyensjsu/sp21-172-debuggers/blob/main/screenshots/gradle.png)